codio/site/source/docs/boxes/ext-access.html.md

 SSL access does not require you to install a certificate anywhere as we proxy everything.
 Just be sure to only use a Port in the 9500 - 9999 range.

-Should you need it, the `X-Real-Schema` header contains original request schema.
+Should you need it, the `X_FORWARDED_PROTO` header contains original request schema.

 ##Preview Menu
 Codio offers a fully customizable Preview menu so you can preview both static files (.html) and server side files (.php files, Ruby and Node apps etc.) with a single click.